-As of 31 December 2014, the Bank had 994 domestic branches and offices.
+As of 31 December 2015, the Bank had 983 domestic branches and offices.
 The Bank conducts cost-benefit studies on an on-going basis in order to determine and maintain the best geographical distribution of branches in Turkey.
 The Bank operates in all 81 cities in Turkey, with approximately half of the Bank's branches being located in the three largest cities (namely İstanbul, Ankara and İzmir).
-The Bank, having reached its targeted level of 1,000 branches, does not plan a major investment to its branch network in the near future.
-The Bank's branch network growth has been partly driven by the increase in the number of "small-branches".
+The Bank, having reached its target to have a branch in every city in Turkey, does not plan a major investment to its branch network in the near future.